ClaudiaScarpa/Constraint-Programming-Model-for-the-Shift-Design-Personnel-Task-Scheduling-Problem/README.md

 ---

-## Stage 2 — Employee Preference Maximization
+## Stage 2: Employee Preference Minimization

-After fixing the optimal demand coverage, the model maximizes employee satisfaction by considering activity preferences.
+After achieving the optimal demand coverage, the second optimization stage minimizes the assignment cost associated with employee activity preferences.

+Employee preferences are represented as non-negative values, where:

+- **0** indicates the employee's most preferred activity;
+- larger values represent less preferred assignments.

+The objective is therefore formulated as:

 \[
-\max \sum \text{Preference Scores}
+\min \sum \text{Preference Cost}
 \]

-This stage improves schedule quality without worsening demand coverage.
+This stage improves employee satisfaction by minimizing the total preference penalty while preserving the optimal demand coverage obtained in the first stage.

 ---

-## Stage 3 — Idle Time Minimization
+## Stage 3: Idle Time Minimization

 Finally, the model minimizes unnecessary idle periods inside employee shifts.